Mutts (comic strip): Recurring storylines

-Animal Welfare and Animal Rights
+Animal welfare and animal rights

 On occasion, McDonnell devotes the strip for a week or more to animal welfare issues, especially the adoption of pets from animal shelters.
 Themes include Farm Animal Awareness Week and Shelter Stories, where pet adoption as well as pet shelter life is the key focus.
-In the sixth episode of Shelter Me, a PBS series presented by the Petco Foundations, McDonnell visited Animal Care Centers of NYC to inspire a series of Shelter Stories to share with MUTTS readers.
+In the sixth episode of Shelter Me, a PBS series presented by the Petco Foundation, McDonnell visited Animal Care Centers of NYC to inspire a series of Shelter Stories to share with MUTTS readers.
 McDonnell has also produced several short animated public service announcements advocating animal adoption from shelters.
 One week included a reference to the Sea Shepherd Conservation Society.

 McDonnell also created artwork for the second generation New Jersey Animal Friendly specialty license plate, first issued in 2001.
 A portion of the revenue from the plates goes to the New Jersey Department of Health's Animal Population Control Program.

 Additionally, McDonnell speaks out (usually using character Shtinky Puddin') about numerous animal rights causes, including seal clubbing, whale hunting, and the cause closest to Shtinky's hearts, saving the tigers.
 Additionally, McDonnell occasionally features Guard Dog, a tough-looking but tender-hearted dog who is chained in his yard.
 Supported by many animal welfare groups, Guard Dog serves as a symbol for all chained dogs, to remind people that no dog should have to live that way.
-However, McDonnell has promised his readers that one day Guard Dog will be freed from his chains in the comic strip, though he already runs free in McDonnell's sketchbooks.
+McDonnell promised his readers that one day Guard Dog would be freed from his chains in the comic strip, though he already runs free in McDonnell's sketchbooks.
+In November 2023, McDonnell wrote a storyline where Guard Dog's owners move away without him, forcing the other characters to free him so can receive medical treatment.
+After being freed, Guard Dog is renamed Sparky.

 Many strips over the years have been devoted to Dr. Jane Goodall and her numerous contributions to animal conservancy throughout her lifetime.
 Some feature quotes from Dr. Goodall, while others feature Shtinky and other MUTTS characters on their quest to meet, observe, and learn from Dr. Goodall.

-Sunday Title Panels
+Sunday title panels

 Sunday strips are in color and their title panels are sometimes a tribute to a famous comic strip, a work of art, or another subject, including Flash #1, Dalí's The Persistence of Memory, Elvis Presley, Trout Mask Replica, and Magritte's Golconda.